pawelc/docs/toread_finance.md

 Garch 101, the use of arch garch models in applied econometrics The econometrics of financial markets
-Estimation of tail-related risk measure for heteroscedastic financial time series, an extreme value approach Autoregressive Conditional Heteroscedasticity with Estimates of the Variance of United Kingdom Inflation Generalized autoregressive conditional heteroscedasticity Expected Returns: An Investor's Guide to Harvesting Market Rewards https://www.zerohedge.com/news/2018-05-22/unexpected-warning-goldman-sachs-something-not-quite-right
+Estimation of tail-related risk measure for heteroscedastic financial time series, an extreme value approach Generalized autoregressive conditional heteroscedasticity Expected Returns: An Investor's Guide to Harvesting Market Rewards https://www.zerohedge.com/news/2018-05-22/unexpected-warning-goldman-sachs-something-not-quite-right